QoS Aware and Survivable Network Design for Planned Wireless Sensor Networks: The Network Design Problems

 Cheng et al. \cite{cheng} studied the same problem as Lin and Xue, and proposed a 3-approximation algorithm and a 2.5-approximation algorithm.

 Lloyd and Xue \cite{Lloyd} studied a generalization of STP-MSPBEL problem where each sensor node has range $r$ and each relay node has range $R\geq r$.
 They provided a 7-approximation polynomial time algorithm.
 They also studied the problem of minimum number of relay placement such that there exists a path consisting solely of relay nodes between each pair of sensors.
 For this problem, they provided a $(5 + \epsilon)$-approximation algorithm.
 The problems studied by Lloyd and Xue, as well as Cheng et al.\ fall in the category of \emph{unconstrained} relay placement problem.
+Neither work provide any average case performance guarantee of their proposed algorithms.

 Voss \cite{Voss} studied the Steiner Tree Problem with Hop Constraints (STPH).
 This problem is stated as:\emph{ given a directed connected graph $G= (V, E)$, with non-negative weight associated with each edge, consider a subset of $V$, namely, $Q= \{0, 1, 2,\ldots, n\}$ with 0 being the root vertex, and a positive integer $H$.
 The problem is to find a minimum total edge cost subgraph $T$ of $G$ such that there exists a path in $T$ from 0 to each vertex in $Q\backslash\{0\}$ not exceeding $H$ arcs (possibly including vertices from $S:= V-Q$)}.
 We can call this problem the \emph{Rooted Steiner Tree-Minimum Weight-Hop Constraint} problem (RST-MW-HC).
 This problem was shown to be NP-Hard, and a Minimal Spanning Tree based heuristic algorithm was proposed to obtain a good quality feasible solution, followed by an improvement procedure using a variation of \emph{Local Search} method called the \emph{Tabu search} heuristic. \emph{No performance guarantee or complexity analysis of the heuristic was provided}.
 Also, the tabu search heuristic may not be polynomial time.